Common Sense on Vaping and Social Media

 This particular poll comes on the heels of Common Sense launching a public education and advocacy campaign on the dangers of Big Tobacco and e-cigarettes.

 It is also part of the partnership between SurveyMonkey and Common Sense to examine media and technology trends affecting children and their parents, as well as sharing actionable data and insights with those families.

-Perhaps best known for their anti-smoking stance, Common Sense is the nation’s leading nonprofit organization dedicated to improving the lives of children and families through providing trustworthy information, education and an independent voice.
+Perhaps best known for their anti-smoking stance, Common Sense is the nation’s leading nonprofit organization dedicated to improving the lives of children and families through providing the trustworthy information, education, and an independent voice.

 Methodology of the Survey:

 This SurveyMonkey Audience survey was conducted from September 23 to October 4, 2019, among 1,062 teenagers aged 13 to 17 in the United States.
 Respondents for this survey were selected from more than 2 million people who take surveys on the SurveyMonkey platform each day.

 The modeled error estimate for the full sample is plus or minus 3.5 percentage points.
 Data have been weighted for age and sex using the Census Bureau's American Community Survey to reflect the demographic composition of the United States age 13 to 17.

 More teens now use TikTok than Facebook.
 According to the survey, more than four in 10 teens used TikTok across the same time period as 39% using Facebook.
 TikTok, at a year old in 2019, has become a platform giant among the younger generation.